team-301/team-301.github.io/index.md

 ## [1.0 Who are we?
 What is our team organization strategy?](/team-organization)
 In this section you will go through our team strategy to keep track of the project process and the timeline.
-Moreover, you will get to know who the team members are and what their roles are.
+Moreover, you will get to know who the team members are and what is their roles.
 > [1.1 Charter]

 > [1.2 Product Mission Statement]